23-2-DSDN242/mddn242-parametric-design-RitaClose/README.md

   - **cirRad** : The Radius of the white inner circle.
   - **cirStroke** : The stroke of the white inner circle.
   - **coverCir** : Radius of 3rd outer black circle.
+  - **ringColor** : The Colour of the inside ring to show whether the outer blade is a part of the letter or not.
 #### Rectangle 1 Parameters:
   - **rect1X** : X Position of rectangle 1.
 Also changes the size of the second black outer circle.
   - **rectWidth** : Changes the width of rectangle 1.